A Brief History of the ATAA

 The Association established the Five Valleys Trust in 2000 with the declared objective of conserving and improving the natural habitat of the valleys in the Freshford and Midford areas.
 This has resulted in the establishment of a healthy wild trout population on the brooks.
 The stretches on the Upper Wellow and Cam operate successfully on a 'catch and release' basis.

-We are fortunate to enjoy the services of a Keeper who now works with small groups of volunteers on bank clearing, maintenance and stocking each year.
+We are fortunate to enjoy the services of a small group of dedicated volunteers who carry out bank clearing, maintenance and stocking each year.
 This has enhanced both the habitat and access to the fishing whilst promoting the sense of the ATAA being a members' club.